araobp/can-bus/README.md

 ### M3

 - Purchase [ARM Cortex-M4 evaluation board "STM32F4DISCOVERY"](http://akizukidenshi.com/catalog/g/gM-05313/).
-- Follow [this guide](http://www.keil.com/appnotes/files/apnt_230.pdf) to evaluate Keil micro vision 5.
-- Develop CAN-MQTT gateway on the board.
+- Evaluate the board to see if CAN-MQTT gateway can be developed on it.

 ### M4